Tumekab/its-coming-home/README.md

 - Added ability to view all saved matches in a Match History table from an API

 ### User Experience
-- A visual confirm that team names have been saved
+- A visual confirmation that team names have been saved
 - A visual indicator that 10 names have been added to the list

 ## Version Management